 My personal opinion is that employee recognition should happen throughout the year and not just during the holidays.

-If it only happens during the holidays then my challenge to you would be, are you really recognizing your employees or are you recognizing an event?
-Consider using an online recognition platform which allows employees to recognize others 365 days a year.
+If it only happens during the holidays then my challenge to you would be, are you really recognising your employees or are you recognising an event?
+Consider using an online recognition platform which allows employees to recognise others 365 days a year.

 From my perspective, this should be the starting point for recognition.
 With such a tool recognition (and thus engagement) is constant, and not just on one day of the year.
 If from here you want to give a holiday gift/reward, addressing the challenges head on, then by all means do it!